BrightSTARS -- Tennis for Me!

 Year Two -- A second year of the pilot started with the 2015/2016 school year for 36 BrightSTARS at Greer.
 This second year was expanded to have 10 food-themed classroom sessions and used to create formal lesson plans.
 We documented the TFM approach -- 10 sessions spread over five months during the school year -- so that all eight Bright Stars schools in Albemarle County would be able to incorporate TFM in the future.
 TFM could be easily replicated, and ultimately reach all 180 Bright Stars in 11 classrooms in all seven schools in Albemarle County alone.
 All we need is enthusiastic classroom teachers, kid-sized equipment and a few volunteers -- local tennis players, parents or early childhood education majors at community colleges -- and funding to buy equipment.

-Year Three -- When we expanded our Service Area to include four more counties in southiside Virginia, we had the opportunity to expand BrightSTARS as well.
+Year Three -- When we expanded our Service Area to include four more counties in southside Virginia, we had the opportunity to expand BrightSTARS as well.
 The BrightSTARS -- Tennis for Me! format is now being used at Grove Park Preschool in Danville (96 kids), Clearview Early Childhood Center in Martinsville (64 kids), Buckingham Preschool in Buckingham County (108 kids) and we're doing a third year at Greer (36 kids).
-Patrick Springs Primary (40 kids) amd Meadows of Dan Elementary (10 kids) schools in Patrick County started in spring 2017.
-Plans are also in the works for BrightSTARS at Cale ES in Albemarle County (54 kids) and Northside Preschool in Danville (90 kids).
+Patrick Springs Primary (40 kids) and Meadows of Dan Elementary (10 kids) schools in Patrick County started in spring 2017.
+BrightSTARS at Cale ES in Allbemarle County (54 kids) kicked off in April 2017.
+Plans are also in the works for BrightSTARS at Northside Preschool in Danville (90 kids).

 Combining the FUN of QuickStart Tennis and our innovative Go Bananas for QuickStart! campaign helps combat childhood obesity and physical inactivity in kids, especially those who are disadvantaged and are the most susceptible to being or becoming overweight or obese.
 The sooner we get to kids, the better!